higherkindness/mu-haskell/docs/docs/rpc.md

 ### Looking at the resulting code

-In order to use the library proficiently, we should look a bit at the code generated in the previous code.
+In order to use the library proficiently, we should look a bit at the code generated in the previous sample.
 A type-level description of the messages is put into the type `QuickstartSchema`.
 However, there is some code you still have to write by hand, namely the Haskell type which correspond to that schema.
-Using `mu-schema` facilities, this amounts to declaring a bunch of data types and including `deriving (Generic, ToSchema Maybe Schema "type", FromSchema Maybe Schema "type")` at the end of each of them.
+Using `mu-schema` facilities, this amounts to declaring a bunch of data types and including `deriving (Generic, ToSchema Maybe <SchemaName> "<MessageType>", FromSchema Maybe <SchemaName> "<MessageType>")` at the end of each of them.

 ```haskell
 {-# language PolyKinds, DataKinds, TypeFamilies #-}